european-dynamics-rnd/Circuloos-integration/README.md

 - NGSI-LD Tenant: circuloos_integration
-- Each component replace the COMPONENT with their short name
+- Each component should replace COMPONENT with their short name
-- Replace timestamp with the current when the the test is done
+- Replace timestamp with the current timestamp when the test is done

 #### 3.2.1 Reading from the CIRCULOOS data platform
-Each component needs to read for the CIRCULOOS data platform the following entity: urn:ngsi-ld:COMPONENT:reading-integration-test-1
+Each component needs to read from the CIRCULOOS data platform the following entity: urn:ngsi-ld:COMPONENT:reading-integration-test-1
-Inside the entity there is a random alphanumeric per component.
-The alphanumeric will be used on the next step.
+Inside the entity there is a random alphanumeric value for each component.
+The alphanumeric value will be used in the next step.
 Save the data received from the data platform as ```reading.json```

 ```json
 {